Overview and Description

 Pothos is arguably the easiest houseplant to grow.
 It’s a long-growing, leafy vine that can reach 40 feet or more in tropical jungles.
-It usually confines itself to about 6-10 feet in containers, but don't be surprised if yours just keeps growing.
-A reader, Jenny, wrote in to tell me hers is well over 100 feet long.
-Her living room must have ideal growing conditions!
+It usually confines itself to about 6 to 10 feet in containers, but don't be surprised if yours just keeps growing.

 A perk of growing pothos is that they are high on the list of plants that can help purify indoor air.

 - Foliage: Leaves are a pointed heart shape and can be green or variegated in white, yellow or a paler green.